 The footage shows that in some places on the fuselage, parts of the fuselage are removed, and the "insides" of the fighter are visible.

-The first serial Su-57 entered service with the Aerospace Forces (VKS) of Russia back in late 2020.
-According to the contract, 76 fifth-generation fighters will be produced by 2028, which will equip three aviation regiments.
+The first serial Su-57 entered service with the Aerospace Forces (VKS) of Russia at the end of 2020.
+According to the contract, 76 fifth-generation fighters will be produced by 2028, which will be used to equip three aviation regiments.

 The aircraft is characterized by low visibility to enemy radars and can use a wide range of guided high-precision weapons.

-It also became known that Russia is exploring plans to invest in the production of the Su-57 at Indian enterprises amid growing partnership with New Delhi.
+It also became known that Russia is studying plans to invest in the production of the Su-57 at Indian enterprises amid growing partnership with New Delhi.

 Foreign customer was not satisfied with the color of the Russian Su-34E fighters